Drazeee/Lambda/README.md

 Education project at EPITA | Optical Character Recognition

 We are a groupe composed of 4 students at EPITA, a french IT engineer school.
-We do an OCR from scratch ans we are doing everything to achieve this project as sucessful as possible.
+We do an OCR from scratch and we are doing everything to achieve this project as sucessful as possible.

 # Table of Contents